 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 Perinatal mental health

-A 50-minute therapy appointment costs £95.
-The first appointment is longer (90 minutes) and costs £140, which includes a detailed summary report.
+A 50-minute therapy appointment costs £120.
+There is also the option of a longer 90-minute initial assessment appointment which costs £180, and which includes a detailed summary report.
 The initial appointment is particularly important because it provides an opportunity for me to understand what is troubling you, for you to get a feel for what it would be like to work with me, and for us to decide together whether I am the right person to help you.
 I will always try to help you find an alternative psychological therapist where necessary.